haileytapia/portfolio/index.md

 {: .fs-6 : .fw-300 }

 ## Intro
 Welcome to my technical writing portfolio!
-As a skilled technical writer, I've developed expertise in creating clear, concise, and engaging documentation for a variety of audiences.
-This portfolio showcases some of my best work from my past internships and personal projects.
+As a English: Technical Communication student, I've developed expertise in creating clear, concise, and engaging documentation for a variety of audiences.
+This portfolio showcases some of my best work from my past internships and personal .

-{: .note }
-> This site was created using Markdown, CSS, Jekyll, and GitHub Pages!

 ## Navigation